turgu1/ibmf/doc/IBMF Format.md

 - 2 bytes: slant correction, in fractional dots count.
 Used to adjust accent placement on top of italic characters.
 - 1 byte: descender height as dots count.
 - 1 byte: space character size as dots count.
-- 1 byte: glyph count.
+- 2 bytes: glyph count.
 The number of glyphs that follows.
 - 1 byte: ligature and kerning description count.
 - 1 byte: kerning adjustment count.
-- 1 byte: font format version number.
-The current value is 1.

 ### 2.2 Glyphs definition